nasearle/publishing-build-tools/sp/concepts/working-with-the-fetch-api/index.md

 ### Custom headers

 The <code>init</code> parameter can be used with the <a href="https://developer.mozilla.org/en-US/docs/Web/API/Headers">Headers</a> interface to perform various actions on HTTP request and response headers, including retrieving, setting, adding, and removing them.
-An example of reading response headers was shown in a <a href="#head">previous section</a>.
+An example of reading response headers was shown in a previous section.
 The following code demonstrates how a custom <a href="https://developer.mozilla.org/en-US/docs/Web/API/Headers">Headers</a> object can be created and used with a fetch request:

 #### main.js
 ```